-Clymer, a Democrat, was the representative for Pennsylvania's 8th congressional district from 1877 to 1881.
+Clymer was the representative for Pennsylvania’s 8th congressional district and was a Democrat.
+He served from 1877 to 1881.

 From Dec 1873 to Mar 1881, Clymer missed 328 of 1,618 roll call votes, which is 20.3%.
 This is better than the median of 27.1% among the lifetime records of representatives serving in Mar 1881.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1878-Mar 1879||116||48||41.4%||89th|